The Critical Need for Cheap, Sustainable Packaging Solutions

 Although the benefits of eco-friendly packaging far outweigh the initial cost, the cost factor is the biggest concern for companies, especially small businesses.
 According to a Raconteur study, 43% of businesses consider cost as one of the main factors stopping them from transitioning to sustainable packaging.

-In this article, we’ll correct the cost misconception by sharing some of the best ways businesses can reduce shipping costs using eco-friendly packaging solutions.
+In this article, we’ll correct the cost misconception by sharing some of the best ways businesses can reduce shipping costs using eco-friendly packaging solutions, as well as trending sustainable packaging solutions.

 How to Reduce Shipping Costs by Adopting to Sustainable Packaging Solutions